davidecenzato/BWT-variants-for-string-collections/README.md

 # Citation

-Please cite this work as follows:
+Please, if you use this work in an academic setting cite the following papers:

 ### conference version
     @inproceedings{CenzatoL22,